 - Optional: clamps and spray paint for the pots

-- Vertical cross pieces: Three furring strips cut to 4’ each.
+- Vertical cross pieces: (3) furring strips cut to 4 feet each.

-- Horizontal cross pieces: Three 31.5” pieces of pine for the horizontal strips–this was my dumpster wood
+- Horizontal cross pieces: (3) 31.5-inch pieces of pine for the horizontal strips—this was my dumpster wood.

-Step 2: Next we attached the three vertical pieces: one on each side of the back and in the middle.
-We used a nail gun to attach them, then we pre-drilled holes and screwed them on tightly.
+Next we attached the three vertical pieces: one on each side of the back and in the middle.
+We used a nail gun to attach them and hold them in place, then we pre-drilled holes and screwed them on tightly.

 Tip: When positioning the horizontal strips and deciding where to drill the screws, we had to remember that each of the pot clips would need to be drilled on, too.

-I decided to plant lettuce in the box, and they started sprouting just a few days after I planted them.
+And here is my totally finished balcony garden planter!
+Look how many pots I can fit!!
+T decided to plant lettuce in the box since that is an easy gateway vegetable to grow, and it started sprouting just a few days after I’d planted it.
 Let’s hope they keep growing!

 A last-minute addition to this project was using Liquid Nails to glue pieces of scrap wood on the bottom corners of the planter base.
 Since we have a solid balcony surface, I wanted to raise the planter a bit to help with drainage.
-You can see them in the pic above.
+You can see them in the pics below.